 UPEC, P.O.
 Box 673, Houghton, MI 49931

 Since 2003, Upper Peninsula Environmental Coalition (UPEC) Board has approved funding for annual special non-endowed designated mini grants.
 The funds represent a deepened commitment to environmental education and to land acquisition activities in the Upper Peninsula.
 The Environmental Education Fund is designed to provide small grants each year to educator-promoted environmental projects within K-12 schools (public or private) in the Upper Peninsula.
-The initial funding level has been $1000, and it is hoped this amount will be augmented by fund-raising and through member contributions directly into this fund.
+The initial funding level was $1000, this amount has been augmented by fund-raising and through member contributions directly into this fund.
 Karen Bakula, UPEC Board member at the time, and science educator from Marquette, played a key role in helping set up this fund.
 “With cutbacks in state and local funding for schools,” she said, “this UPEC fund can play a modest role in supporting the projects of U.P. science teachers.
 Even small amounts can make the difference between ‘go’ and ‘no go’ when you are on a shoestring budget.”

 Nice news article about the UPEC mini grants here.